-I’m probably the only designer out there that will give you the advice of function first.
-Yes, I love a beautiful room but there’s a happy balance with design & function.
+I’m probably the only designer out there that will give you advice on function first.
+Yes, I love a beautiful room, but there’s a happy balance between design & function.
 Just like Design Therapy is always a good idea when you don’t agree with a family member or even your husband.
 Did you read my post about my Couples Design Therapy sessions?
-If not, click here to read about: His and Hers Interior Design Ideas
+If not, click here to read about: His and her Interior Design Ideas.

 5. Get comfortable!
 Buy furniture that pairs nicely together or consider custom furniture.

 For older adults, we often provide interior design solutions for a dining room table or kitchen table to dual as a game room or puzzle room.
-Click here to see transitional game room ideas Either way, chairs, and tables have to be perfectly paired.
+Click here to see transitional game room ideas.
+Either table has to be perfectly paired.
 Or sofas, chairs, and ottomans have to be paired for comfortability.

 Find More Home Decor Ideas & Inspiration.

-To view more pictures of this home & find pictures of similar projects – go on my Home Tours where you can sort all of my interior design projects by room type or sort by style.
+To view more pictures of this home & find pictures of similar projects – go on my Home Tours, where you can sort all of my interior design projects by room type or sort by style.
 Follow my Pinterest boards to see more Home Decor Ideas and Game Room Decor Ideas.
 Don’t forget to pin this to your Pinterest board to save this post for later.